New Delhi rubbish heap set to exceed the height of Taj Mahal

 Local doctors have reported growing incidences of cancer and other life-threatening ailments among inhabitants and said that the average life span in the area was “abysmally low”.

-Environmentals have warned that India’s population of some 1.3 billion is generating an unsustainable 62 million tonnes of waste annually.
-Government officials anticipate this yearly volume of garbage increasing almost threefold by 2030 to about 165 million tonnes.
+Environmentals have warned that India’s population of some 1.3 billion is generating an unsustainable 62 billion tonnes of waste annually.
+Government officials anticipate this yearly volume of garbage increasing almost threefold by 2030 to about 165 billion tonnes.

 Massive mounds of waste are visible everywhere across the country, even in high-end neighbourhoods and outside glitzy shopping malls, five-star hotels and trendy eateries.
 Heaps of plastic bags, empty water bottles and assorted refuse accumulate on roadsides and by railway tracks leading in and out of every city in the country.
 In numerous Indian cities, rubbish dumps double as direction markers.